 Hyatt emphasizes the communal areas of Caption by Hyatt, though doesn’t talk much about rooms.
-They do refer to them as “cozy,” and after doing some digging, it appears we can expect some small rooms.
+Rooms are referred to as being “cozy,” and after doing some digging, it appears we can expect some small rooms.

-Their brochure to potential investors indicate the hotels will have 150-250 rooms, and they’ll be just 220 to 270 square feet.
+The Caption by Hyatt brochure to potential investors indicates the hotels will have 150-250 rooms, and they’ll be just 220 to 270 square feet.

 Before I share my thoughts on this new brand, I think it’s worth talking about why hotel groups launch new brands.
 It’s not necessarily to be able to sell to consumers, but rather to be able to sell to investment companies.

 For the most part, the global hotel chains don’t actually own most of their hotels, but rather they just have management or franchise contracts for them.
-So the reason they create so many new brands is so they have something to pitch to investors.
+The reason they create so many new brands is so they have something to pitch to investors.

-They try to make each brand seem super-unique, in hopes of luring a company to build a city’s first Caption by Hyatt, rather than a third Hyatt Place, for example.
+They try to make each brand seem unique, in hopes of luring a company to build a city’s first Caption by Hyatt, rather than a third Hyatt Place, for example.

 That’s why there’s also such little innovation when it comes to new hotel brands.
 Instead, I feel like we just see each of the major hotel brands introduce similar concepts over and over.